GRP Flat-table Boatbuilding 3

 - The boat is insulated.
 It stays warmer longer when it’s cold and cooler during the heat of the day.
 In temperate climates this can effectively extend the sailing season.
 This quality is especially notable to sailors who have suffered condensation problem in boats made of alternative materials.

 Whilst these articles concentrate of building with flat forms, it is quite possible to build with curved forms or to mix the two.
 This building method, as Kelsall said, can produce almost any shape (see below) including rounded shapes (see Chapter 10).

 Left.
 Deck beam in front of cabin under construction (see picture right).

 Pictures.
 Paul Brown

 Note.
-Fast-curved, unglassed-foam, shaped in short sections to be bonded to flatter, larger panels, made on flat table.
+Fast-curved, unglassed-foam, shaped in short sections being bonded to flatter, larger panels, made on flat table.

 Chined hulls are perfect for foam-sandwich, flat-table construction.